Home AI Tool Reviews About

 Do I need an NVIDIA GPU for these platforms?

 For TensorRT-LLM, yes — it’s NVIDIA-only by design, built around CUDA and Tensor Cores, so AMD or Apple Silicon are non-starters. vLLM is primarily NVIDIA-focused but has been expanding support for other hardware, including AMD GPUs and additional accelerators, though NVIDIA remains the best-supported and most-documented path.
-Ollama is the flexible one: it runs on NVIDIA GPUs, AMD GPUs, Apple Silicon (where it’s genuinely excellent thanks to unified memory), and even CPU-only setups, albeit slowly for larger models.
+Ollama is the flexible one: it runs on NVIDIA GPUs, AMD GPUs, Apple Silicon (where it’s genuinely strong thanks to unified memory), and even CPU-only setups, albeit slowly for larger models.
 If you’re on a Mac and want to run models locally, Ollama is effectively your best option of the three.
 If you’re committed to AMD hardware for cost reasons, check vLLM’s current documentation for the state of support, as it changes release to release.
 And if you’re building on NVIDIA and want maximum performance, you’ve got all three available, with TensorRT-LLM as the hardware-specialist option.
 Always verify current hardware support in official docs before you commit, since these projects move quickly.

 How hard is it to set up each one?

 The difficulty gap here is large and worth weighing.
-Ollama is the easiest software you’ll install all year — download the app or run a one-line install, then ollama run llama3.1, and you’re chatting in minutes.
+Ollama is among the easiest software you’ll install all year — download the app or run a one-line install, then ollama run <model>, and you’re chatting in minutes.
 No config files, no compilation, no GPU driver wrangling beyond the basics. vLLM sits in the middle: a pip install gets you going, and launching the OpenAI-compatible server is a single command, but you’ll spend some time on configuration — model paths, tensor parallelism settings, memory tuning — to get production-ready.
 It’s very manageable for anyone comfortable with Python and Linux.
 TensorRT-LLM is the steepest climb: you typically build an optimized engine from your model, which involves a compilation step, version compatibility considerations, and often integration with Triton Inference Server for serving.
 It rewards expertise and punishes the impatient.
 Budget real time for it.
 The rule of thumb: Ollama for minutes, vLLM for an afternoon, TensorRT-LLM for a project sprint.
 Match that to how much engineering time you can actually spare.

 What about quantization — which one handles it best?

 All three support quantization, but in different ecosystems, and “best” depends on what you value.
 Ollama lives in the GGUF world, offering quantization levels like Q4, Q5, and Q8 that trade quality for smaller memory footprint and faster CPU/Apple Silicon inference.
 It’s beautifully simple — you just pull the quantized variant you want. vLLM supports formats including AWQ, GPTQ, and FP8, giving you production-grade quantization with good quality retention for served workloads.
-TensorRT-LLM arguably has the most extensive and aggressive quantization toolkit — FP8, INT4, INT8, SmoothQuant and more — designed to maximize throughput on NVIDIA hardware while managing quality loss carefully.
+TensorRT-LLM offers one of the most extensive quantization toolkits — FP8, INT4, INT8, SmoothQuant and more — designed to maximize throughput on NVIDIA hardware while managing quality loss carefully.
 The universal caveat: quantization always involves a quality trade-off, and how much you lose depends heavily on the model and the task.
 A Q4 model might be indistinguishable from full precision for casual chat but noticeably worse on complex reasoning.
 Test quantized output on your actual use case rather than trusting that lower precision is “good enough” — the impact varies more than people expect.

 Can I run a 70B model on a single machine?